 Steps to Creating a Marketing Strategy for Blockchain

 Awareness of the Overall Project

-Needless to say, you should know the overall objective of the concept but at the same time, this should also include a synopsis of the project.
-In short, this step should illustrate the structure of your organisation, how you propose to do business, the products or services you will provide along with details of any business partners.
+Needless to say, you should know the overall objective of the concept but at the same time.
+This should also include a synopsis of the project.
+In short, this step should illustrate the structure of your organization, how you propose to do business.
+The products or services you will provide along with details of any business partners.

 In most cases, this is when a project should carry out a SWOT analysis which outlines the strengths, weaknesses, opportunities and threats of the business.
-At the very least, this process will document the foundation of the project and a solid outline which can be used to make decisions going forward.
+At the very least, this process will document the foundation of the project.
+A solid outline which can be used to make decisions going forward.

 Demographics and Target Market

-You need to know precisely who to target when it comes to Blockchain or cryptocurrency and these kind of projects are slightly different in a sense that there is often two target markets.
-That is to say, you will have a target market who is directly interested in the end product (the actual utility of a project) but then investors are most often tech-minded individuals who are ready to provide financial assistance to your end goal.
+You need to know precisely who to target when it comes to Blockchain or cryptocurrency.
+These kind of projects are slightly different in a sense that there is often two target markets.
+That is to say, you will have a target market who is directly interested in the end product (the actual utility of a project).
+But then investors are most often tech-minded individuals who are ready to provide financial assistance to your end goal.

-As for the conventional target market, demographics are always useful but then you should also be able to establish the General behaviour of your target market.
+As for the conventional target market, demographics are always useful.
+But then you should also be able to establish the General behavior of your target market.
 For example, where do your potential customers purchase from?
 What interests do they have in common?
 What resources do they find useful?